shinyshoes404/py-basic-ses/README.md

 That should be it.
 Your user should now be able to send email using the SES API for your domain.

+## Release notes

+### v0.1.2
+ - Added support for python 3.10
+ - Added a .gitlab-ci.yml file for automated testing and publishing